-- Administrative Revocation of Drivers License (“implied consent revocation”); and,
+- Administrative Revocation of Drivers License (“civil”);

 - Criminal DUI Charge.

-Where a breath machine test reports 0.08 or more, or “refusal,” the police officer will typically provide a Notice of Revocation and Temporary License.
-This begins the Administrative Revocation of Drivers License.
-This also is when the “alcohol-related incident” will go on your driver’s license record.
+Where a breath machine test reports 0.08 or more, or “refusal;” the police officer will provide a “Notice of Revocation and Temporary License.”
+This begins the “Administrative Revocation of Drivers License.”
+And this also is when the “alcohol-related incident” will go on your driver’s license record.

-Either way, the driver must challenge the Administrative License Revocation by filing a Petition for Judicial Review within 60 days, or it will be too late to do so.
+Either way, the driver must challenge the Administrative License Revocation by filing a “Petition for Judicial Review” within 60 days of the Notice.
+Or it will be too late.
 If done, the court will schedule a hearing on the matter before a Judge.
 (Driving After Revocation is a separate crime, which triggers yet another license revocation period.)